danieldownes/VineGeneration/README.md

 1. Spline Distrubtion

-1.1 Generate spline with control points (CP).
+   1. Generate spline with control points (CP).

-1.2 CPs are placed along the y axis with some perpendiculuar random x/z offset.
+   2. CPs are placed along the y axis with some perpendiculuar random x/z offset.

-*1.3 As each CPs is added the Vector is offset slgihtly using noise.*
+   3. As each CPs is added the Vector is offset slgihtly using noise.
-*1.4 Perlin noise filter allows for some relativeity between random offsets.*

  - Age will control the length of the spline.
  - Roughness will control the number of control points on the spline with a random offset.
 Calculation to the number of control points will also be considered.